chuecadelc/SIMPE-Analyses/README.md

 # SIMPE-Analyses
-Analysing the results from the Social Identity Model of Protest Emergence (SIMPE) in R
+Analysing the results from the Social Identity Model of Protest Emergence (SIMPE) in R.